NikonMcFly/nodejs-rethinkdb-auth/README.md

 #ToDo
+figure out what the hell im building...

+#install
+git clone project

+npm install --save

-create endpoints
+#todo endpoints

-post to api/users
+xx post to api/users

+xx get  from api/users

+delete from api/users

+#todo auth

-connect to database and post username password to database.
+xx connect to database and post username password to database.
 And add tokens and username